 In just two years, the main database had over 2,000 individuals in about 800 different places, although only a handful of key towns and villages.
 A small company has grown somewhat, and keeps on growing, with only a few records pre-dating the 1837 start of registration/1841 census – latest stats on the annual reviews or the Research page.
 Nearly all sources used are online apart from internal family notes (and Trealaw burial records CD).

 Cutlock and Co brings together data and stories from the ‘Howes Watkins Neal Scott’ family tree.
 Key places include Norfolk, south Somerset, Rhondda and Neath, Manitoba and Nebraska.

 For those who need a starting point: Sydney Charles Howes married Emily Elizabeth Neal August 1919 Norwich, Norfolk, Levi ‘Len’ Watkins married Mary Ann Scott November 1916 Clydach Vale, Glamorgan.
 With a bit of luck you can navigate around this site following the links to specific surnames.
 Online tree details (Ancestry etc.) are towards the bottom of the Research page.

 Note: no info directly identifying living individuals is given on the site, except with permission.
 Please let me know if I’ve slipped up.

 Site banner and design

 The header photo was taken at Cuckoo’s Cup (also known as Raven’s Bowl), The Wrekin, Shropshire – Neal sisters plus a niece and a nephew, about 1916.
 Uncropped version here.

 Before March 2011, the header photo showed the churchyard at Llandefalle, near Brecon – searching for clues to Watkins ancestors, 2009.
 As below:

 Please use the web address www.cutlock.co.uk – not the old version on wordpress.com.
 The contact form should reach me quickly, or send emails to ‘ahc’ at the web address (no www).
 Your email address won’t get abused, promise.

 My actual name – John Howes.
 New articles on this site are tweeted at twitter.com/john_howes and should also appear on my Facebook page (I’m the one with the sunny but stony face).
-Personal website at johnhowes.uk.
+A personal website at johnhowes.uk includes some life history.